We are now accepting applications for the Fall 2021 academic year.

 If for some reason you cannot apply via the web-based form please contact the department's Graduate Group Chair.

 - Admissions decisions are made by the AMCS Graduate Admissions Committee, and not by individual professors.
 Therefore, requests for admission should not be sent to individual members of the faculty, and instead should be submitted as indicated above.
+Please keep this in mind when writing to faculty about research interests.

 - Applicants cannot be considered for possible admission (and no admission decision can be made) until an official and complete application form is submitted by the applicant and is received by the AMCS Graduate Admissions Committee.